 Announced in March, President Biden’s executive order aimed to establish a unified national policy on cryptocurrencies by requiring coordination and consolidation among U.S. government agencies and departments.

-In addition to Treasury’s recommendations on a regulatory framework, the order requests the
+In addition to Treasury’s recommendations on a regulatory framework, the order requests the Federal Reserve to research the development of a central bank digital currency.

-on how it might “strengthen international law enforcement cooperation” over the illicit use of digital assets. - Cointelegraph
+In June, as part of its obligation under the executive order, the Justice Department released a report on how it might “strengthen international law enforcement cooperation” over the illicit use of digital assets. - Cointelegraph